raspberrypilearning/hair-today/en/step_4.md

 + Open up [Pixlr](https://pixlr.com/editor/){:target="_blank"}, which is a free online image editor.
 If you have access to another image editing tool that you prefer, you can use that instead.

-+ Select **Open image from computer** from the menu, and select the image containing the hair style you wish to use.
++ Select **Open image from computer** or **Open image from URL**  from the menu, and select the image containing the hair style you wish to use, or copy in the url of the image you want to use..

 ![Open the image](images/open-image.png)